spacelab-ufsc/eps2/README.md

 The EPS2 software and hardware releases are synchronized in order to garantee compatibility.
 Then, using diferent versions might lead to unpredictable behavior.
 Refer to the [documentation](https://github.com/spacelab-ufsc/eps2/tree/master/doc/) for compatibility notes.

-#### v0.1
-	Hardware improvements and fixes based on the first EPS board.

 ## Notes

 More info about the EPS2 target mission: [FloripaSat-2](https://github.com/spacelab-ufsc/floripasat2-doc)

 More info about the SpaceLab: [GitHub](https://github.com/spacelab-ufsc/spacelab) and [Website](https://spacelab.ufsc.br/en/home/)